datalab-dev/ucd_library_libguide_chatbot/README.md

 # Library Lib Guide RAG Project

-This repository contains code fora project to develop a RAG system using UC Davis Library Lib Guides as the retreival set for queries based on Ollama.
+This repository contains code for a project to develop a RAG/LLM system using UC Davis Library Lib Guides as the retreival set for queries based on Ollama.
+The goal of the project is to create an "Ask a Librarian" chatbot that receives queries (prompts) from users and returns a text response based on a model finetuned with the UC Davis Library LibGuides and then, after the text response, includes a links to the most relevant LibGuide webpages based on a RAG system based on cosign similarity of the vector space of the prompt with the vector space of all of the LibGuides.

 Links: